Water Leaks

 Water leaks are a serious issue

 Currently, the smart home industry is booming, addressing key issues such as home security, air quality and energy usage.
-These smart-home devices generally use a proactive stance; predicting and communicating changes to keep the homeowner in control and one step ahead.
-This is very unlike most water leak repairs, where action is only taken when someone notices drops of water or worse a burst pipe.
+Smart-home devices usually take a proactive approach.
+They predict and inform the homeowner of changes to keep them in control and one step ahead.

 More homeowners are buying built-in dishwashers

 Dishwashers present faster, more hygienic and water-efficient cleaning that is estimated to use 25% less water than hand-washing.
-This is no wonder why 59% of Americans own one and that the growth of the global dishwasher market size will reach $10.23 billion by 2025
+It is not surprising that 59% of Americans own a dishwasher.
+The global dishwasher market size is projected to reach US$10.23B by 2025.

-Built-in dishwashers tend to have more advanced features in a more compact size, making it easier for homeowners to be unaware of potential problems.
+Built-in dishwashers have advanced features and they are also smaller in size.
+This makes it easier for homeowners to not notice possible issues.
 Not knowing how serious a leak is can therefore discourage them from seeking professional advice.

 Furthermore, dishwashers are usually fitted next to valuable countertops and kitchen appliances which can cause unexpected secondary damage.
-Both not detecting early signs that lead to sudden leaks and having high-value furnishings increase the likelihood of larger payouts from insurance companies.
+Not detecting early signs of sudden leaks can lead to higher payouts from insurance companies.
+High-value furnishings can also increase the potential for larger payouts.

 What leak detectors are available?

-Before we move on to the next critical area of leaks, we introduce what water leak detectors are on the market to highlight the gaps in function and form.
+Before we move on, we will introduce the various water leak detectors available on the market.
+This will help us to identify any gaps in function and form.

 Firstly, internal leak detector sensors operate by monitoring the internal pipeline parameters (e.g. flow or pressure) and require a device to be installed within someone’s existing pipeline.
-These internal sensors bypass the need to be installed within the limited space around a dishwasher, but cannot detect where the leak is coming from.
+Internal sensors eliminate the need for installation in a restricted area near a dishwasher.
+However, they cannot identify the source of the leak.

-Other than the actual sensor, how the device alerts the homeowner of a leak is another essential feature.
-Commercial water leak detectors use a range of solutions such as noise alerts or Bluetooth-connected apps, but these are not power efficient or reliable if someone is away from home.
+Other than the actual water sensor, how the device alerts the homeowner of a leak is another essential feature.
+Commercial water leak detectors employ various solutions, such as sound alerts and Bluetooth-connected apps.
+However, these technologies are not energy-efficient or dependable if people are not home.

 What is emerging is the use of Low-Power Wide-Area Networks (LPWANs) for example LoRaWAN.
 These are battery-efficient, long-distance, and easy-to-setup networks perfect for the water leak sensor.